q8bloushi/room-checker/README.md

 ### Features
 - <b>Secure Save Point Retrieval:</b> Load saved progress with enhanced security through 64-bit encryption, ensuring your data remains private and protected.
+- <b>Dynamic Room Management:</b> Easily add or delete individual rooms or entire levels, allowing for flexible customization of your space as needed.
+- <b>One-Click Reset:</b> Instantly restore the app to its original state with a single reset button, simplifying the process of clearing all rooms and starting fresh.